 However, when damage to the spinal cord occurs, the central nervous system is impaired and can alter our bodies and lives.
 Spinal cord injuries (SCI) can change a person’s life dramatically.
 According to the National Spinal Cord Injury Statistical Center at UAB (NSCISC), 87.4% of all SCI individuals are discharged from hospitals to a private home where they can further be taken care of in their condition.
 It is important to know the facts about this injury so that people can take the proper precautions to avoid it and know what to expect in the tragic event that it occurs.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one suffered from a spinal cord injury, contact our office today for a free consultation.

 Causes of Spinal Cord Injury

 SCIs can occur unexpectedly and in the blink of an eye.
 There are certain accidents that can cause the spinal cord to be the main target of injury, but to varying extents of damage and different types of injuries.
 Some of the most common causes of SCIs, which should warrant immediate medical attention include the following:

 - Motor vehicle accidents – This is the most common cause, comprising 39.3% of all SCIs, according to the NSCISC.
 The abrupt halt of motion and jolt that is experienced in a collision can damage the spine.
 If the roof collapses in a rollover accident, it could crush one’s neck and spine as a result.
 Even power windows could crush a child’s neck and cause an SCI.